-As stated above, the summative evaluation is part of the new state-wide evaluation system for superintendents (and all educators in the district), and is intended to be part of the open communication that is necessary for a positive relationship between a superintendent and School Committee.
+As stated above, the summative evaluation is part of the state-wide evaluation system for superintendents (and all educators in the district), and is intended to be part of the open communication that is necessary for a positive relationship between a superintendent and a

+School Committee.
 It is the expectation that all feedback be related to performance, and not personal or derogatory in nature.
-Members are encouraged to raise serious concerns with the superintendent on an individual basis in order to give her an opportunity to address questions and/or provide further evidence.
+Members are encouraged to raise serious concerns with the superintendent before the open discussion in order to give her an opportunity to address questions and/or provide further evidence.